Bazzu85/MKVmergeBatcher/README.md

 Clicking on preview the insered data will be validated.
 If all is ok, a new window appear with the Model Generated.
 Typing a name and clicking Add, the generated model will be saved in Models List

+# Known BUG a Fix

+## The GUI start but is not showing?

+Close the program in taskbar if open (right click, close) Open the %localappdata% folder (WIN+R and type %localappdata%) Delete the MKVmergeBatcher folder
+Try to open MKVmergeBatcher